Techtonica/curriculum/git-version-control/git-version-control.md

 - Explain what Git is and why it's useful
 - Define basic vocabulary used when talking about Git
 - Show how to add a file to Git's tracking system and commit changes made to that file
+- Show how to work with online repository

 ### Specific Things To Teach
 - What Git is